-Usakhelauri is a rare and ancient red-grape variety that is unique to the Republic of Georgia.
+Usakhelauri is a rare and ancient red-wine variety that is unique to the Republic of Georgia.
 It is found predominantly in the Racha-Leckhumi district in the west of the country.
 Its principal use is in the production of a prized semi-sweet varietal wine.

 Usakhelauri has a number of spellings and synonyms, including Ogureshuli, Okourechouli, Oussaheloouri and Usakhelouri.
 Its name translates to 'unnamed', a reference to the sheer quality of the grape, suggesting it is above names or 'beyond words'.